Instruction Attributes#

 A

-.An enumerated class is defined for
+#defineis written for the symbolHAVE_ATTR_name.An enumerated class is defined for

-where the attribute name and value are first converted to uppercase.A function
+attr_namewith elements of the formupper-name_upper-valuewhere the attribute name and value are first converted to uppercase.A function

-is defined that is passed an insn and returns the attribute value for that insn.
+get_attr_nameis defined that is passed an insn and returns the attribute value for that insn.

-For example, if the following is present in the md
+For example, if the following is present in the md file:

 (define_attr "type" "branch,fp,load,store,arith" ...)

-the following lines will be written to the file insn-attr.h
+the following lines will be written to the file insn-attr.h.

 #define HAVE_ATTR_type 1